 Our school has a text messaging service.
 Additional information, reminders and good news messages are sometimes communicated by school staff to parents through this service.
-We currently have a school mobile phone which is used for School Trips.
-Parents are informed of the mobile phone number through notes sent home.

 SCHOOL BAG

 Parents are strongly encouraged to check their children's school bags regularly for content and for letters from school.
 Each pupil is provided with a red folder to keep their books clean and a Notes Folder for carrying notes home and for bringing money and permission/reply slips into school.
 There is a strong emphasis in school on keeping books clean and showing care for the environment and belongings.
 Please support us.